 Allantoin is an effective and safe moisturizer, so most products that contain the compound are used to treat dry, rough, scaly, itchy skin (everything from eczema to dandruff) and minor skin irritations, such as friction burns.

 What we love about allantoin is that while some moisturizing agents form an oily layer on top of the skin to trap moisture inside, Allantoin actually softens the keratin — a fibrous protein found in the skin and hair — that holds the top layers of the skin together.

 What kinds of products contain Allantoin?

 If you’ve ever shopped for skincare, cosmetic, or personal hygiene products at a drugstore, you’ve probably used a product with Allantoin.
 It’s commonly found in over-the-counter lotion, dandruff shampoo, toothpaste, shaving cream, and lipstick.
-It’s also one of the main hydrating ingredients in the SLMD Daily Moisturizer, SLMD Acne Cleanser, and SLMD Clarifying Treatment.
+It’s also one of the main hydrating ingredients in the SLMD Daily Moisturizer, SLMD Salicylic Acid Cleanser, and SLMD Retinol Serum.